sbugallo/mastering_python/docs_src/chapters/6_descriptors/descriptors_in_action.rst

 3.2.2.
 Accessing the dictionary of the object
 ---------------------------------------------

-The way we implement descriptors throughout this book is making the descriptor object store the values in the dictionary of the object, ``__dict__``, and retrieve the parameters from there as well.
+The way we implement descriptors is making the descriptor object store the values in the dictionary of the object, ``__dict__``, and retrieve the parameters from there as well.